This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Dental cleaning will help relieve your symptoms.
 You may need to see a dentist more than once.
 Write down your questions so you remember to ask them during your visits.

-Contact your primary healthcare provider or dentist if:
+Contact your healthcare provider or dentist if:

 - Your fever comes back, even with treatment.